Rikenunes8/feup-asso-HouseOfThings/backend/README.md

 ## How to run

 You can conveniently run the backend server by simply running `docker-compose up`.
-Logs for MongoDB and Flask may be found in the `backend/logs` folder.
+Logs for MongoDB, Flask and MQTT may be found in the `backend/logs` folder.
 You may feel the need to tweak some of the environment variables: for that you may just create a `.env` file in the `backend` folder and set the variables there.
 The variables are:

 | Variable              | Description                                                              | Default value                       |
 | --------------------- | ------------------------------------------------------------------------ | ----------------------------------- |